FAQs – frequently asked questions

 What do I need to know about track etiquette?

 - All athletes using the DAC track and field areas need to be aware of others who may be using the space.
 For reasons of health and safety, please respect other track users of all ages.
 During training sessions, runners should always run the same way round the track – anti-clockwise towards the finish line.
+Please do not run wearing headphones or use your mobile phone while running, as track users need to be aware of other runners at all times.
 All track users and volunteers should take care when crossing the track and be aware of anyone who may be running.
 Please avoid crossing the field area during training or competitions; again, for health and safety reasons, everyone should walk around the track or outside the perimeter fence.

 How do I know which races I can take part in?